 - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident. - 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75 mm and 90 mm thick over an area of at least 40,000 mm2.
-If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from a similar the same material. which incorporates a low friction surface. - 14.6.3 The two further areas of padding for the driver's head must be installed each side of him.
+If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from the same material. - 14.6.3 The two further areas of padding for the driver's head must be installed each side of him.
 The upper surfaces of these areas of padding must be at least as high as the survival cell over their entire length.